oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 To avoid the need to create the rules beforehand, these ACLs will be provisioned when the first port having the *port-security* attribute enabled is created.

-The DHCP related rules will be provisioned after the respective group is created, and as part of the [create subnet](#creating-a-subnet-on-top-of-a-network) workflow.

 ## Missing pieces